Add to collection

 The fundamental aim of biotechnology is to solve problems and make useful products.
 RNA interference (RNAi) – a form of gene technology – has the potential to help with the vexing issue of pest control in Aotearoa.
 RNAi is being trialled in the United States to assist with varroa mites and in Australia to slow the spread of myrtle rust.

-New Zealand’s BioHeritage National Science Challenge, whose mission is to protect and manage biodiversity and biosecurity, recognises that gene technologies may potentially be useful in pest eradication.
-The BioHeritage Challenge notes that science plays multiple roles in building knowledge, addressing societal issues and concerns and informing policy.
+New Zealand’s BioHeritage National Science Challenge, whose mission from 2014 to 2024 was to protect and manage biodiversity and biosecurity, recognised that gene technologies may potentially be useful in pest eradication.
+The BioHeritage Challenge noted that science plays multiple roles in building knowledge, addressing societal issues and concerns and informing policy.

 In this activity, students use a variety of resources to consider personal, societal and science perspectives and make a science-informed response to the use of RNAi as a means of pest control.